-All of this sways us to the cognitive computing, AI, programming and sciences far more complicated than just content creation.
+All of this brings us to the cognitive computation, AI programming and sciences far more complicated than just content creation.
 Thus, we are assured that the content management and aggregation is getting future proof.
 Whether it is affordable is a different question, but the SEO and content writing remains pivotal.

 Creative writing and content aggregation... manually

 The latest perks of the AI are mostly the enterprise features, and the beginner bloggers are basically left to their own devices.
 Nevertheless, there are available tools for content spread.
 Aggregators worthy of mentioning: